EvotecIT/PSTeams/README.md

     -Sections $Section
 ```

-## How does it look like?
+## How does it look like

 - When executed from Linux

 ![image](https://evotec.xyz/wp-content/uploads/2018/10/img_5bb6509e8013e.png)

 - When executed from Windows

 ![image](https://evotec.xyz/wp-content/uploads/2018/10/img_5bb650ade0d73.png)

 - When executed from MacOS

 ![image](https://evotec.xyz/wp-content/uploads/2018/10/img_5bb650be35f4b.png)

 - And this is more advanced option sent by [PSWinReporting](https://evotec.xyz/hub/scripts/pswinreporting-powershell-module/)

 ![image](https://evotec.xyz/wp-content/uploads/2018/09/img_5b9e830101081.png)